-PH 221 Historical Survey of Philosophy I 3 CR
+PH 221 Historical Development of Philosophy 3 CR

 The conditions that make knowledge possible and the criteria of truth and falsity.
 Selected representative historical thinkers.

 PH 240 Introduction to the Philosophy of Beauty 3 CR

 What is art and how is it different from non-art?
 What is the nature of our appreciation of beauty?
 These are the questions that frame this introductory course in aesthetics.